php-repos/datatype-documentations/str-functions.md

 ### Definition

-The `after_first_occurance` returns the substring of the given subject after the first occurrence of the given needle.
+This function returns the substring from the first occurrence of the $needle to the end of the $subject string.

-It returns the subject if the needle is an empty string.

-It returns the subject string when the subject does not contain the needle.
+If `$needle` is an empty string or not found in the subject, it returns the original `$subject`.

 ### Examples